 Hong Bao (红包- simplified Mandarin, 紅包- traditional Mandarin)

 Red envelopes are gifts given at social and family gatherings, but especially during Chinese New Year.
 Usually elder relatives or friends give red envelopes to younger, children, but also to unmarried members of the family.
 Kids love these of course and if you prefer not to fill with real money you can also fill with golden (for good luck) chocolate coins.
 Always use both hands when giving out or receiving a red envelope and it’s considered bad manners to open in front of others.

 The Lion dance is a traditional dance in which acrobats move and dance to the sound of loud drums meant to chase away the evil spirits.
 Don’t forget to “feed” the lion a red envelope for good luck!

 Dragons are ever present in Chinese celebrations, they have special powers because the can fly, swim and walk.
 During Chinese New Year, Dragon dances are performed to scare away the evil spirits, the longer the dragon the more luck it will bring to that specific community.

-This year is the year of the Pig.
-The twelfth and last of the Chinese zodiac signs.
+This year is the year of the Tiger.
+The third animal on the Chinese zodiac signs.
 This is how in China people know exactly how old you are as soon as you say what sign you are.
-The pig is considered to be kind-hearted, loyal and fortunate, but somewhat gullible.
-And if you are a pig you should wear a red string as an amulet during the year.
+The tiger is considered to be quick-witted, resourceful, versatile and kind.
+And if you are a tiger you should wear a red string as an amulet during the year.

 All that is left to say is…

-We wish you a very lucky year of the PIG!!
+We wish you a very lucky year of the TIGER!!